At the beginning, many students and their parents can’t imagine being successful with dyslexia.

 I would read one paragraph, he would stumble over another.
 He guessed, over-corrected and hesitated.
 Reading books together changed from a relaxing, bonding experience—in which he always asked for more, and I finally had to end—into a stressful ordeal that made us both uncomfortable and anxious—and could scarcely bear.

-After a battery of school testing and my own independent research, I finally realized that the confusing diagnosis of Specific Learning Disability (SLD) —with the visual, memory and auditory processing issues—was consistent with dyslexia.
+After a battery of school testing and my own independent research, I finally realized that the confusing term Specific Learning Disability (SLD) —with the visual, memory and auditory processing issues—was consistent with dyslexia.
 But no one in the school system ever encouraged us; they argued over the use of the word, and never suggested that a student with dsylexia could be very successful in life–in and out of school.

 Dyslexia means trouble with words—sounding them out, spelling them and writing them.
 It also means that the brain is wired a bit differently, making the typical demands of today’s classroom very challenging.